 Alternating between the emotional and the legal aspects of divorce is enough to give anyone whiplash.
 That’s one of many reasons it is important to have help from a lawyer with experience in divorce and family law.

-The Law Offices of Kristine M. Demo-Vazquez, P.C., in Rochester, New York, has extensive experience helping people reach the best results in even the most difficult issues of divorce and family law.
+The Law Offices of Kristine M. Demo-Vazquez, P.C., in Henrietta, New York, has extensive experience helping people reach the best results in even the most difficult issues of divorce and family law.

 Breaking Down The Divorce Process